All About Budgets6 Consequences Of Not Using A Family Budget

 Our savings of 41.96 % include investments as well as any savings for this month based on the net income of $10,394.54

-We save money in our projected expenses for things that need to be paid for in the coming months.
+We save money in our projected expenses for things that must be paid for in the coming months.

-All of the categories took 100% of our income which shows that we accounted for all of the income in October 2020.
+All categories account for 100% of our income, which shows that we accounted for all our income in October 2020.

-This type of budget is a zero-based budget where all of the money has a home.
+This type of budget is a zero-based budget where all the money has a home.

 Monthly Home Budget Expenses